Savant (musician): Video games

 An official video game titled Savant - Ascent was launched on December 4, 2013.
 It was developed by D-Pad Studio, created in Game Maker for iOS, Android, Microsoft Windows, macOS, and Linux platforms, and the soundtrack to the game became Savant's first video game album.
+In 2023, a remake of the original game was released featuring a 4 disc original soundtrack and sound design by Vinter.